 - What is the trigger depth for snow plow operations to begin?
 Choosing a higher trigger depth can reduce costs, but can increase the risk of slip and fall incidents.
 Triggers of less than an inch are commonly referred to as "zero tolerance" and require higher service levels, possibly including more frequent salt applications.

 - Do you have a communication plan to keep me informed of the current weather patterns and immediate forecast?
-You need a provider who can proactively inform you via text, email or phone.
+You need a provider who can proactively inform you via text, email, or phone.

-The Ingredients of a Good Snow/Ice Management Plan
+The Ingredients of a Good Snow / Ice Management Plan

 When working with your chosen provider to define services, be sure your snow management plan includes:

-- Response expectations
+- Response expectations.

-- Equipment and personnel allocations
+- Equipment and personnel allocations.

 - Maps of the property with priority areas, special requirements, and areas not to be treated (if any).

-- Installation of snow markers prior to the onset of snow season to minimize damage to curbs and other hidden obstacles and mark edges of pavement.
+- Installation of snow markers prior to the onset of snow season to minimize damage to curbs and other hidden obstacles and mark edges of the pavement.

 - Contact information for 24-hour communication on your part and that of the provider.

-- A plan to locate equipment or materials on site before the storm (in the case of larger properties).
+- A plan to locate equipment or materials on-site before the storm (in the case of larger properties).

-Plan Early.
-Don't Get Snowed.
+Plan Early — Don't Get Snowed

-No matter what time of year you're reading this article, you don’t want to wait until the last minute to plan for next snow season.
+No matter what time of the year it is when you're reading this article, you don’t want to wait until the last minute to plan for next snow season.
 Use these resources to help you get ahead, from choosing the right type of contract for your needs to information on best practices for selecting a provider.
 Again, act early and when the snow starts to fall, you and your budget will be well ahead of the storm.